armory/docs/content/en/docs/installation/guide/air-gapped/ag-operator.md

         key: minioAccessKey
 ```

-Those keys are stored in a Kubernetes secret called `spin-secrets.` You create the secret by running the script `create-secrets.sh` located in the `spinnaker-kustomize-patches/secrets` folder.
-The script looks for a file called `secrets.env` and if it doesn't find it, uses the contents of `secrets-example.env`.
+`minioAccessKey` is stored in a Kubernetes secret called `spin-secrets.` You create the secret by running the script `create-secrets.sh` located in the `spinnaker-kustomize-patches/secrets` folder.
+The script looks for a file called `secrets.env` and if it doesn't find it, uses the contents of `secrets-example.env`, so you should create your own `secrets.env` file before deplying MinIO.

 1. Create your own `secrets.env` file in the `spinnaker-kustomize-patches/secrets` directory.
 The contents of your file should be: